Skip to content

 Usage

-This example shows how to create an agent that sends a message when it receives a text message.
+This example shows how to create an agent based on your .env file that sends a message when it receives a text message.

 Node